Turkey Vultures are expanding their range northwards, and that is why we’re seeing more and more every year.

 The American Kestrel is declining in the northeast.
-The 2005 count was the lowest on record, but numbers rebounded somewhat in 2006 and 2007.
+The 2010 count was the lowest on record, but numbers have rebounded somewhat.
 It is too early to speak of a trend reversal.

 Overall, Merlin numbers are higher now than they were in the 1980s and early 90s.

 The Peregrine Falcon has made a healthy comeback after near-extinction in the early 1970s.
 Numbers at Derby Hill fluctuate because this species is not funneled along the lakeshore as much as the other species.